umee-network/umee/x/leverage/LIQUIDATION.md

 Repaying `$0.98` worth of borrowed ATOM rewarded us `$1.03` in USDC, out of the borrower's `$1.07` in collateral.

+### Partial Liquidation

+If the module determines that only part of a borrower's position can be liquidated, then the repayment amount will be automatically reduced as if the liquidator had set a lower maximum repay amount in the transaction.
+No computations are required on the liquidator's side.

+Information on the parameters that determine partial liquidation can be found [here](./README.md#CloseFactor)

 ## Selling Liquidation Rewards for a Profit

 To lock in our profits, we should trade the liquidation rewards we received back into the token denom we repaid.